 Mt.
 Poso Cogeneration Plant Goes Green

 The Mt.
 Poso Cogeneration Plant operates on 100 percent woody biomass fuel and produces 44 MW of renewable electricity which is transmitted to Pacific Gas & Electric under a long term contract.
-The plant, which began operations as a coal-fired cogeneration facility in 1989, was retooled in 2011 to utilize woody biomass fuel by its new ownership, the Mt.
-Poso Cogeneration Company, LLC (MPCC), a partnership of Macpherson Energy and DTE Energy Services.
-The conversion was finished in February 2012.
+The plant, which began operations as a coal-fired cogeneration facility in 1989, was retooled to utilize woody biomass fuel by its new ownership, the Mt.
+Poso Cogeneration Company LLC (MPCC), a partnership of Macpherson Energy and DTE Energy Services.
+The conversion was finished in February 2012 and was declared "Best Industrial/Manufacturing Project of the Year" by ENR California.
 Steam produced by the plant is used in the MPCC owned adjacent oil field.
 The plant uses water from the oilfield operations for produced steam and cooling.
 Excess water is used for nearby cattle grazing or reinjected into the oilfield.

 Biomass refers to woody material that can be used as fuel.
 The material is generally comprised of waste wood from sawmills, forest thinnings produced in fire prevention, orchard removals and urban waste wood.
 It excludes organic material that has been transformed by geological processes into substances such as coal or petroleum.
 Biomass as used for electrical generation at the Mt.
 Poso Cogeneration facility comes from local agricultural sources in the form of orchard removals, orchard prunings, shells, and pits; and urban waste wood including tree trimmings, woody construction waste, pallets, and clean demolition wood from county and municipalities' recycling programs.